raymondkiu/TOXIper/README.md

 Toxinotype assignment of *Clostridium perfringens* via ABRicate. *C. perfringens* has 7 toxinotypes (i.e. A-G) based on the different combinations of toxin genes.
 A validated/published toxin gene database is included in this repository.

 ## Dependencies
-* ABRicate v1.0.1 (https://github.com/tseemann/abricate/tree/v1.0.1)and its dependencies (will be available using Conda)
+* ABRicate v1.0.1 (https://github.com/tseemann/abricate/tree/v1.0.1) and its dependencies (will be available using Conda)

 ## Usage
 To trigger help/usage option